Roblox for the AP CSP Create Performance Task

 The Toolbox is a part of Roblox Studio that includes prebuilt assets, like 3D models.
 While these can often save students time in building, they often already include scripts that may have unwanted functionality or conflict with the student’s code.
 If students are not diligent about removing all scripts included with prepackaged assets, it can result in time wasted while debugging later.

-Previous VIP Private Servers for Classroom Use Next Contact Us
+Previous Private Servers for Classroom Use Next Contact Us